 When people and communities thrive, your business thrives.
 When your team is energized and supported, you can tap into the art of the possible.
 And since Salesforce recently completed a research report with Forbes Insights that delved into the relationship between employee experience (EX), customer experience (CX), and revenue growth, I have new data to back all of this up.

 More specifically, we tested the hypothesis that EX→ CX→ Growth, and we were pleased to see it confirmed in the research.
 Our study found that 70% of executives agree that improved EX leads to improved CX, which in turn leads to rapid revenue growth.
 But that’s not all we found.
-I’ll walk you through some top findings and best practices as seen in the field by Lamborghini, who just celebrated its best September ever in terms of production.
+I’ll walk you through some top findings and best practices as seen in the field by Lamborghini.
+Despite the ongoing pandemic, the company delivered 7,430 cars worldwide in 2020 and set an all-time six-month sales record in the second half of the year.

 70% of executives agree that improved employee experience (EX) leads to improved customer experience (CX), which in turn leads to rapid revenue growth.Forbes Insights Research – The Experience Equation: